Winning entries for the 2023 Technical Competition.

 The AMUG Technical Competition provides a forum for users of additive manufacturing technologies to display their unique applications as well as their finishing capabilities.

-The Advanced Concepts category aims to recognize individuals and their organization for exemplary work utilizing additive manufacturing technologies.
+The Advanced Concepts category aims to recognize individuals and their organizations for exemplary work utilizing additive manufacturing technologies.
 Entries in this category will “push the envelope” for a particular technology or a combination of technologies.
 These entries should showcase innovative elements of the additive manufacturing workflow.

 The Advanced Finishing category has been created to recognize the skills and artistry applied to additive manufacturing technologies.
 The designers and engineers may hatch a concept, but it is often the parts finishers, model makers, painters and others that bring a prototype or product to life.
 Entries in the Advanced Finishing category should showcase unique and high level of craftmanship and creativity in the post processing aspects of the model or product.